-- Severe storms and flooding during September 22-23, 2010, caused significant property damage in areas of South Dakota. - A federal disaster was declared on November 2, 2010, for selected counties and the Flandreau Santee Sioux Tribe in South Dakota. - The FDIC is encouraging banks to work constructively with borrowers experiencing difficulties beyond their control because of damage caused by the severe weather. - Extending repayment terms, restructuring existing loans, or easing terms for new loans, if done in a manner consistent with sound banking practices, can contribute to the health of the community and serve the long-term interests of the lending institution. - The FDIC also will consider regulatory relief from certain filing and publishing requirements.
+- Tropical Storm Tomas caused significant property damage in areas of the U.S. Virgin Islands during the period of November 8-12, 2010. - A federal disaster for selected areas in the U.S. Virgin Islands was declared on November 24, 2010. - The FDIC is encouraging banks to work constructively with borrowers experiencing difficulties beyond their control because of damage caused by the severe weather. - Extending repayment terms, restructuring existing loans, or easing terms for new loans, if done in a manner consistent with sound banking practices, can contribute to the health of the community and serve the long-term interests of the lending institution. - The FDIC also will consider regulatory relief from certain filing and publishing requirements.

-SUPERVISORY PRACTICES REGARDING DEPOSITORY INSTITUTIONS AND BORROWERS AFFECTED BY SEVERE WEATHER IN AREAS OF SOUTH DAKOTA
+SUPERVISORY PRACTICES REGARDING DEPOSITORY INSTITUTIONS AND BORROWERS AFFECTED BY SEVERE WEATHER IN AREAS OF THE U.S. VIRGIN ISLANDS

-The Federal Deposit Insurance Corporation (FDIC) recognizes the serious impact of the recent severe storms and flooding on the customers and operations of financial institutions in South Dakota and will provide regulatory assistance to institutions subject to its supervision.
+The Federal Deposit Insurance Corporation (FDIC) recognizes the serious impact of Tropical Storm Tomas on the customers and operations of financial institutions in the U.S. Virgin Islands and will provide regulatory assistance to institutions subject to its supervision.
 These initiatives will provide regulatory relief and facilitate recovery.
 The FDIC encourages depository institutions in the affected areas to meet the financial services needs of their communities.